drift-labs/gateway/README.md

 $ curl localhost:8080/v2/positionInfo/0
 ```

+note:
-note: unrealized PnL is based on the oracle price at time of query
+- `unrealizedPnL` is based on the oracle price at time of query
+- `unsettledPnl` does not include unsettled funding amounts

 **Response**